 “It’s a way to identify the best path to provide business value.
 We have conversations with all stakeholders–business team, data team, IT, etc. — to understand their pain points, thread the needle through those challenges, and provide solutions that will enable them to do their job better using data.” – Rebecca Zeni, Data and Analytics Consultant

-CareQuest engaged Analytics8 to perform a strategic data assessment.
-Through the process, we interviewed 24 stakeholders across the organization, evaluated their existing landscape, and reviewed data documentation to capture their current state and challenges to achieving their goals.
+As part of the assessment we interviewed 24 stakeholders across the organization, evaluated their existing landscape, and reviewed data documentation to capture their current state and challenges to achieving their goals.

 We asked questions such as: